On specific factors in graphs: The Strong Parity Property

-\begin{prop} The strong parity property does not admit any `forbidden (induced) subgraph characterization'. \end{prop} \begin{proof} Given any candidate $F$ for a forbidden induced subgraph, we supplement $F$ with $|V(F)|$ new vertices, which are completely adjacent to $F$ and also to each other.
-Clearly $|V(F)|\geq 2$.
+\begin{prop} The class of graphs having the strong parity property does not admit any forbidden (induced) subgraph characterization. \end{prop} \begin{proof} Given any candidate $F$ for a forbidden induced subgraph, we supplement $F$ with $|V(F)|$ new vertices such that every new vertex is a universal vertex (i.e., it is adjacent to all vertices) in the extended graph.
+Clearly $|V(F)| > 2$.
 We claim that this extended graph admits the strong parity property, despite that it contains $F$ as an induced subgraph.
 Let $X$ be an arbitrary given set of even size.
 If a vertex $v$ of $F$ has the same degree parity in the extended graph as prescribed by $X$, we keep all edges at $v$.
 For the other vertices of $F$ we delete a matching $M$ from their set to the set of new vertices.
-(In the worst case this is a perfect matching between $F$ and the new vertices.)
 Now consider the new vertices after the removal of $M$.
 Let $S$ be the set of vertices where the parity of current degree differs from what is prescribed by $X$.
 Note that also $S$ has even size, because the removal of each edge changes parity at exactly two vertices, and at the beginning (before the removal of $M$) we had an even number of odd degrees and also an even number of odd prescriptions by $X$, thus the symmetric difference of the two even sets was also even; this was modified by $-2$ or 0 or +2 by the removal of each matching edge.
 So, $|S|$ is even, and removing a perfect matching from the complete subgraph induced by $S$ we obtain an $X$-parity factor.
 Since we inserted more than two new vertices, the remaining graph after all the edge removals is still connected, and in particular all vertex degrees are positive. \end{proof}

 The definition of strong parity property puts a condition on exponentially many distributions of odd and even parities.
-For this reason, when just the formalization of the problem is considered, in the polynomial-time hierarchy of complexity classes it is $\Pi_2^p$ which surely contains the corresponding decision problem.
-We can go down one level in the hierarchy as follows.
+For this reason, when just the formalization of the problem is considered, it is not trivial whether the corresponding decision problem belongs to any of the complexity classes NP and coNP.
+By definition, the problem of deciding whether a graph has a property ${\cal P}$ belongs to coNP, if and only if the decision problem of \emph{not} having property ${\cal P }$ belongs to NP.

 \begin{thm} The decision problem, whether a generic input graph has the strong parity property, belongs to the class coNP. \end{thm}

 \begin{proof} If $G=(V,E)$ does not have the strong parity property, then there is a subset $X\subseteq V$ for which no $X$-parity-factor exists.
 Calling for an NP-oracle we obtain an $X$ of this kind.
 Setting $B_v=\{k\mid 1\leq k\leq \deg(v), \, k\equiv 1 \ \mbox{\rm (mod~2)}\}$ for $v\in X$ and $B_v=\{k\mid 2\leq k\leq \deg(v), \, k\equiv 0 \ \mbox{\rm (mod~2)}\}$ for $v\in V\setminus X$, we can apply Theorem~\ref{B-fact} to verify in polynomial time that $X$ does not admit an $X$-parity-factor.
 By the same theorem a false solution can also be recognized efficiently. \end{proof}